Jiya Wright

-Jiya Austen Wright (born March 4, 2000) is an American football quarterback for the Mexicas de la Ciudad de México of the Liga de Fútbol Americano Profesional (LFA).
-He played college football for the Northern Illinois Huskies, the Florida Tech Panthers, Fort Scott Community College and the Louisiana–Monroe Warhawks.
+Jiya Austen Wright (born March 4, 2000) is an American football quarterback for the IBM Big Blue of the X-League.
+He played college football for the Northern Illinois Huskies, Florida Tech Panthers, Fort Scott Greyhounds, and Louisiana–Monroe Warhawks.

-Wright led the Mexicas to a Tazón México title in 2025.
+Wright led the Mexicas de la Ciudad de México to a Tazón México title in 2025.

-Early life and high school
+Early life

 Wright grew up in Fort Wayne, Indiana and attended Homestead High School.
-In his high school career, Wright completed 265 of his 411 pass attempts for 3,632 yards, 38 touchdowns and 19 interceptions.
+In his high school football career, Wright completed 265 of his 411 pass attempts for 3,632 yards, 38 touchdowns and 19 interceptions.
 Wright would also rush for 1,717 yards and 23 touchdowns.
 He was rated a two-star recruit and committed to play college football at Northern Illinois University.

 College career

 Northern Illinois

 As a freshman in 2018, Wright was redshirted.

 Florida Tech

 Wright transferred to Florida Tech and played for its football team in 2019.
 Once the program announced its elimination due to financial concerns amid the COVID-19 pandemic, Wright announced that he was transferring to Fort Scott Community College.